What is Raynaud's phenomenon?

 Secondary Raynaud's phenomenon

-Secondary Raynaud's phenomenon is less common than the primary form; however, it is often a more serious disorder.
-For patients with a secondary form of Raynaud’s, the disorder is caused by an underlying disease or condition.
+Secondary Raynaud's phenomenon is less common than the primary form but is often more serious.
+For patients with a secondary form of Raynaud's, the disorder is caused by another disease or condition.
 It is especially common in people with connective tissue diseases.
 Some of these diseases reduce blood flow to the fingers and toes by causing the blood vessel walls to thicken and the vessels to constrict too easily.
 Raynaud's phenomenon occurs in about 85 percent to 95 percent of patients with scleroderma, and it is present in about one-third of patients with systemic lupus erythematosus (lupus).
-Raynaud's also can occur in patients who have other connective tissue diseases, including Sjögren's syndrome, dermatomyositis, and polymyositis.
+Raynaud's also can occur in patients who have other connective tissue diseases (including Sjögren's syndrome, dermatomyositis, and polymyositis)and certain blood disorders (cryoglobulinemia, polycythemia vera, cold agglutinin disease, and paraproteinemias).
+Raynaud’s can also be brought on by certain vasoconstrictive drugs in some people who are prone to the disease.
+These drugs include cold remedies, migraine medications, weight loss drugs, and stimulants.

 How is Raynaud's phenomenon diagnosed?